currentxchange/purple-explainer/Exchange-Listing.md

 # Liquidity Promise
-Of the first **1,000,000 WAX** raised by the direct listing of PURPLE, no less than **500,000 WAX** will serve as liquidity on Alcor exchanges and DeFi swap.
+Of the first **1,000,000 WAX** raised by the direct listing of PURPLE, no less than **500,000 WAX** will serve as liquidity on Alcor exchange and DeFi swap.

 # Proceeds